 It is important to be physically active most of the time, but to sometimes scale back activities when the disease flares.
 In general, rest is helpful when a joint is inflamed, or when you feel tired.
 At these times, do gentle range-of-motion exercises, such as stretching.
 This will keep the joint flexible.

-When you feel better, do low-impact aerobic exercises, such as walking, and exercises to boost muscle strength.
-This will improve your overall health and reduce pressure on your joints.
+When you feel better, RA patients are encouraged to do low-impact aerobic exercises, such as walking, and exercises to boost muscle strength.
+This will improve your overall health and lower the pressure on your joints.
 A physical or occupational therapist can help you find which types of activities are best for you, and at what level or pace you should do them.

 RA is a complex disease, but many advances in treatment have occurred recently.
 Rheumatologists are doctors who are experts in diagnosing and treating arthritis and other diseases of the joints, muscles and bones.
 Thus, they are best qualified to make a proper diagnosis of RA.
 They can also advise patients about the best treatment options.

 Updated December 2021 by the American College of Rheumatology Committee on Communications and Marketing.